Sharqiewicz/Sharqist/README.md

 # Sharqist
-Perfect todo tool for a programmer at the workplace.
+Perfect todo tool for a programmer at their workplace.

 ## Features
 - Todo list